Category: Ecommerce Growth & Strategy

 Related reading:

-Here are three real budgets — bootstrap (₹50K), lean launch (₹1.5L), and proper launch (₹5L) — with exact line items.
+Three real budgets below — bootstrap (₹50K), lean launch (₹1.5L), and proper launch (₹5L) — with exact line items.
+Match the budget to the validation stage you’re at, not to the Instagram reels of someone else’s launch.

 Budget 1: The ₹50K Bootstrap